chester-lang/chester2025draft/docs/src/dev/implementation-status.md

    - Explicit intersection type syntax

 3. **Focus Areas for Contribution**:
-   - Complete the unimplemented intersection type case in `TyckPropagator.scala`
+   - Complete the unimplemented intersection type case in `TyckPropagator.scala` (see [implementation note](intersection-type-unification.md))
    - Improve union type handling for complex cases
    - Extend test coverage for the type checker

+4. **Implementation Plans**:
+   - For a comprehensive roadmap of type system improvements, see [Type System Improvements](type-system-improvements.md).